LuMoNo33/Portfolio/_posts/2023-09-15-Aerodesign.md

 title: "Aerodesign Aerodynamics Engineer"
 date: 2024-06-15T15:34:30-04:00
 categories:
-  - blog
+  - Engineering Project
 tags:
-  - NN
-  - Neural Network
+  - Aerodynamics
-  - Data Science
+  - CFD
+  - Design & Manufacture

 share: false
 ---

+As part of the team participating in SAE Aerodesign, I was in charge of wing optimization.

 This paper in spanish highlits the aircraft we built for the SAE Aerodesign competition: